sinatra/sinatra.github.com/testing.markdown

 **NOTE: Sinatra's built-in test framework  has been deprecated.
 This page uses the new recommended test framework [Rack::Test](http://gitrdoc.com/brynary/rack-test/tree/master) instead.**

-All examples in the follow  sections assume that `Test::Unit` is being used in an attempt to be as general as possible.
+All examples in the following  sections assume that `Test::Unit` is being used in an attempt to be as general as possible.
 See the [Test Framework Examples](#frameworks) for information on using Sinatra's test helpers in other testing environments.